 What is Folic Acid?

 Folic acid is called as folate, pteroyl-L-glutamic acid, Vitamin B9 or Vitamin Bc.
-It is vitamin B and the name folic acid, or folate, was derived from a Latin word called folium.
-It has the meaning of ‘leaf’ and folic acid is rich in vegetables having dark green leaves.
-Folic acid helps our body to produce and maintain healthy new cells, and it prevents changes to DNA which may lead to cancers.
+It is vitamin B, and the name folic acid, or folate, was derived from a Latin word called folium.
+It has the meaning of ‘leaf’, and folic acid is rich in vegetables having dark green leaves.
+Folic acid helps our body produce and maintain healthy new cells, preventing changes to DNA which may lead to cancers.
 It is a very important drug for women during the pregnancy period.
-Getting a sufficient amount of folic acid during pregnancy period prevents major defects of the newborn baby’s brain or spine.
-To treat pernicious anemia, folic acid is sometimes used with a combination of the other drugs.
+Getting a sufficient amount of folic acid during the pregnancy period prevents major defects in the newborn baby’s brain or spine.
+To treat pernicious anemia, folic acid is sometimes used with a combination of other drugs.

 What is Folinic Acid?

 Folinic acid is a vitamin B; it is also called Leucovorin.
-Its usages are to reduce the harmful effects of certain drugs such as pyrimethamine (Daraprim) or trimetrexate (Neutrexin) and to treat certain types of anemia and cancers.
+Its usage is to reduce the harmful effects of certain drugs such as pyrimethamine (Daraprim) or trimetrexate (Neutrexin) and to treat certain types of anemia and cancers.

 As a drug, folinic acid is available in 5 mg tablets.
 It can be taken with or without food.
 Also, it can be injected into veins (intravenous) or into a muscle in an arm or buttock (intramuscular).
 The dosage varies depending on the severity of the situation.
 For example, for the prevention of an adverse effect caused by pyrimethamine (Daraprim), the usual daily dosage is 10 mg to 25 mg.

-When you take folinic acid with certain drugs, it can interfere with them; examples including phenytoin (DilantinTM), phenobarbital and primidone (mysolineR).
+When you take folinic acid with certain drugs, it can interfere with them; examples include phenytoin (DilantinTM), phenobarbital and primidone (mysolineR).
 Therefore, to prevent such problems, your doctor and the pharmacist should be aware of the drugs you are currently taking.
 Moreover, you should tell about the natural products you are taking.
-As well as if you wish to take a new drug or a natural product while you are taking folinic acid, you should inform the doctor before taking.
+However, if you wish to take a new drug or a natural product while you are taking folinic acid, you should inform the doctor before taking it.